NGF TOP 100 BUSINESSES IN GOLF

-For years, adidas Golf was aligned with equipment manufacturer TaylorMade, but moved back under the bigger adidas umbrella when the company completed the sale of its TaylorMade, Adams Golf and Ashworth brands, with an intent to put more focus on its core business – and perceived higher-growth opportunities – with shoes and apparel.
+For years, adidas Golf was aligned with equipment manufacturer TaylorMade, but moved back under the bigger adidas umbrella when the company completed the sale of its TaylorMade, Adams Golf and Ashworth brands, with the intention to put more focus on its core business – and perceived higher-growth opportunities – in shoes and apparel.

 “The important thing for us is that internally we live out this mantra that we’re ‘born of sport, rooted in golf,’” said adidas Golf President Jeff Lienhart.
 “This keeps one foot firmly planted in the fact that we’re part of the world’s greatest sport company.
 But our other foot is firmly in the game of golf and no one around this building or working on the business of golf can forget that’s who we are and the consumer we’re working for.”

 adidas Golf has continually shifted to meet trends in the industry and has a segmented product line to address different fashion needs of consumers.
 At its core, adidas has its performance line that features Climachill, Climawarm, Climaheat and its other more technical fabrics.
 The company has also created a more classic, sophisticated line called adiPure as well as its new adicross sub-brand, which has more urban inspiration.
 The latter two lines were introduced to be easily worn both on and off the course.

 “There’s a tremendous amount of apparel opportunity around the game, but also away from the game as well,” Lienhart said.
 “Because as we all know, those passionate about the game itself, it’s a lifestyle.
 You carry that lifestyle with you whether you’re on or off the course.”